Rogano Meeting 2026

-Encouraging the development of PhD students and postdoctoral researchers within a climate of high-level international scholarly debate.
+Facilitating the development of PhD students and postdoctoral researchers in health professions education and medical education through high-level, international scholarly debate.

-A more detailed overview of the planned sessions, including workshops and dilemma presentations, will be available in due course.
+A detailed overview of the planned sessions, including workshops and dilemma presentations, will be available as soon as possible.

 Our organising committee